reeze/php-leveldb/README.md

 $db->set("key", "value");	// you can't do this either
 ````

-after database closed, you can't do anything related to it;
+after database been closed, you can't do anything on it.

 ### LevelDB::destroy()
 If you want to destroy a database, you could delete the whole database by hand: